What does a position vs. time graph with a constant positive slop... | Channels for Pearson+

 1

-Understand that a position vs. time graph plots the position of an object on the y-axis and time on the x-axis.
+Understand the concept of a position vs. time graph: This graph plots the position of an object on the y-axis against time on the x-axis.
+It visually represents how the position of an object changes over time.

-Recognize that the slope of a position vs. time graph represents the velocity of the object.
-A positive slope indicates a positive velocity.
+Identify what a constant positive slope means: A slope is calculated as the change in position divided by the change in time, which is the velocity.
+A constant positive slope indicates that the position is increasing steadily over time.

-A constant slope means that the velocity is constant, as the rate of change of position with respect to time does not vary.
+Relate the slope to velocity: Since the slope is positive and constant, it means the object is moving at a constant positive velocity.
+The velocity is positive because the slope is positive, indicating forward motion.

-Since the slope is positive and constant, the object is moving with a constant positive velocity.
+Differentiate between velocity and acceleration: A constant slope means the velocity is constant, not changing.
+If the object were accelerating, the slope would be changing, not constant.

-Conclude that the correct interpretation of a position vs. time graph with a constant positive slope is that the object is moving with constant positive velocity.
+Conclude the interpretation: A position vs. time graph with a constant positive slope demonstrates an object moving with constant positive velocity, as the position increases uniformly over time.

 Watch next